 Some of the many you can visit are Nanxun, Xitang and Luzhi.

 However, things are changing with changing times.
 China is no longer all about hordes of people desperately clicking selfies on the latest models of iPhones.
-It is not about shrewdness, rudeness & unpleasant behaviors – never has been.
+It is not about shrewdness, rudeness & or unpleasant behaviours – never has been.
 Truth is, a lot many wonders in China are waiting to be explored.
 If you want to truly undertake offbeat travel in China, do visit Ningbo.